huyle0107/Probability-Statistic_Assignment/README.md

 # Probability-Statistic_Assignment

+Dear,

-This folder include the topice, the report, data as well as the source code
+This folder include the topic, the report, datas as well as the source codes.

+Thanks for reading my assigment.